JosephRidge/ActiveUser/README.md

 *Recycler View :*
 To achieve this we need three parts:
 -  Adapter
-- xml file holding the rcyclerview widget
+- xml file holding the recyclerview widget
-- xml file holdin the data view or rather how your view would look to the user
+- xml file holding the data view or rather how your view would look to the user

 *Design Pattern*
  Model View View Model
  - create modules withing your class dir
- - we will have threee classes since we will also be querying nested object data :
+ - we will have three classes since we will also be querying nested object data :
      - Users ( will carry user data )
      - Address ( will hold the User Address object )
      - Location ( will hold the User geolocation data object )